 • Fill out a Charity Nomination Form two weeks before the next members' meeting.

-• Create a five-minute presentation that you or your designate will give if your charity is chosen at an upcoming meeting.
+• Create a five-minute presentation that you will give if your charity is chosen at an upcoming meeting.

-• Provide Organizing Committee with a copy of your presentation if you do not want to speak in public, or if you will be away and don't have another member to speak on your behalf.
+• Provide 100 + Women Who Care Comox Valley Organizing Committee with a copy of your presentation if you do not want to speak in public or if you will be away.
+A member of the 100 + Women Who Care Comox Valley Organizing Committee will present on your behalf.

 • If more than one member nominates a charity, it will receive more than one nomination in the basket.